whynotearth/Volkswagen-email-corperate-communications/README.md

 ## Get output for backend

-When you want to get an output to use in backend, you should change environment variable FOR_BACKEND=true in .env file and build again.
+When you want to get an output to use in backend, use `yarn build-backend`.
-There is a helper that works with this variable, When you enable this environment variable, `for_backend` helper returns it's first argument instead of second.
+When you build for backend, `for_backend` helper returns it's first argument instead of second.

 ## Test backend output with a sample data